-This can often be checked by pressing on AC unit panels and seeing if the noise goes away.
+This can often be checked by pressing on the panels and seeing if the noise goes away.

-If the noise stops, the panel can be better bolted in place to stop making the sound.
+If the noise stops, the panel can be better bolted into place to stop making the sound.

-If there is a loose panel and the screws are gone, new ones can be bought at a hardware store that can be used to hold the panel.
+If there is a loose panel and a screw is gone or missing, new screws can be bought at a hardware store that can be used to hold the panel.

 A contactor has a coil that, when energized, closes allowing electricity to power the unit.